madhusudhanrao-ppm/oracle-ai-developer-hub/guides/MODELS.md

 ## Embedding models and dimensions

 - Embedding model is configured via `genai.embed_model_id` and is independent from the chat model.
 - The KB schema uses `VECTOR(1024, FLOAT32)`.
-Prefer a 1024-dimension embedding model (e.g., `cohere.embed-english-v3.0`).
-If you choose a different dimension, update the Liquibase migration and the insertion paths accordingly.
+Prefer a 1024-dimension embedding model (e.g., `cohere.embed-english-v3.0`) or update both the schema and the code paths if you choose a different dimension.
 - Validate embedding path: `GET /api/kb/diag/embed?text=test` → expect `ok: true`, `vectorLen ~ 1024`
 - Check schema status: `GET /api/kb/diag/schema` → ensure KB tables and indexes exist

-## Summarization model

-- File summaries during upload use `genai.summarization_model_id`.
-This does not affect chat or embedding models.

 ## References